matter-labs/uniswap-v3-proposal/README.md

 - `SIGNER` wallet address that will send the proposal.
 Must have 2.5Mill UNI.

+**Important**: this test runs against a mainnet fork from block 15647465.
+You can change this block in the `hardhat.confg.ts` file.

 Once configured, run `npx hardhat test`, to run the whole lifecycle script.
 You'll see the progress in the terminal and, if everything goes write you'll see something like this:
 \*sh